-Information on when parents or carers should be notified if it is suspected their child is a victim of abuse and which relevant authorities need to be notified.
+Information on when parents and carers should be notified if it is suspected their child is a victim of abuse, and which relevant authorities need to be notified.

 The following information applies to reporting all forms of child abuse including student sexual offending.

 In many cases where it is suspected that a child has been, or is at risk of being abused, it is extremely important that their parents or carers are notified as soon as possible, as long as this approach is agreed to by Victoria Police or Department Families, Fairness and Housing (DFFH) so as not to place the child at further risk or impede an investigation.
 This enables the parents or carers to take steps to: